mudspringhiker/airgapped_mas/MirrorImages/masmirrorimages.md

 ## Mirror images to registry

-1. Create the MAS CLI container
+1. Create the MAS CLI container, mounting it on `/Images` and where the license file is located (hence there are two mounts)

 ```
 [root@avregistry1 ~]# podman run -it -v /Images:/mnt/registry -v ~:/mnt/home --name mascli --pull always quay.io/ibmmas/cli